bbcf/bbcflib/doc/tutorial_4cseq.rst

 The primary restriction site is the sequence recognized by the first restriction enzyme (i.e. before decrosslinking).
 The secondary restriction site is the sequence recognized by the secondary restriction site (i.e. after decrosslinking).
 The segment length is the genomic interval adjacent to the restriction site from which reads are taken into account (we advice a length of 30 bp).
 The type of the library (typeI or typeII) depends on the design of the inverse 4C-seq primers.
 If the inverse forward primer is aimed towards the primary restriction site, the library is typeI.
 If the inverse forward primer is aimed towards the secondary restriction site, the library is type II.

-To ensure the use of consistent formatting, we advise to use the following :download:`template <doc:params_library_template.txt>`
+To ensure the use of consistent formatting, we advise to use the following :download:`template <params_library_template.txt>`

 Primer file